The benefits of professional liability insurance vs. other coverages

 Even though insurance provides important protections for entrepreneurs starting a business, many business owners put off purchasing coverage.

-It makes sense – lawsuits and disasters can feel like abstract, far-off eventualities when an entrepreneur is mired in the work of getting a business off the ground.
-But the fact remains: lawsuits don't just happen to big businesses and disasters don't discriminate.
+It makes sense – lawsuits and other unexpected events that can impact a business can feel like abstract, far-off eventualities when an entrepreneur is mired in the work of getting a business off the ground.
+But lawsuits don't just happen to big businesses, and disasters don't discriminate.
 Fail to prepare, and a single event could undo all your careful work.

 Just like you need balanced meals to keep your health in check, your business usually needs several types of insurance to maintain its financial health when the unexpected occurs.
-The Entrepreneur excerpt suggests every business needs the following four types of coverage:
+Every business typically needs the following four types of coverage:

-- Commercial Auto Insurance.
-If your business owns vehicles or uses them for work purposes, know that your personal auto policy usually won't do.
-You must insure your vans, trucks, or cars with Commercial Auto Insurance to get the appropriate liability and damage coverage.
-And if you rely on your employees to use their personal vehicles to run business errands, you can still be held liable for any accidents that happen on those brief jaunts.
-For those instances, you'll want to have Hired and Non-Owned Auto Insurance on hand.
+Commercial auto insurance.
+If your business owns vehicles or uses them for work purposes, your personal auto policy usually won't protect you from an accident or damages.
+You must insure your vans, trucks, or cars with commercial auto insurance to get the appropriate liability and damage coverage.
+If you rely on your employees to use their personal vehicles to run business errands, you can still be held liable for accidents.
+For those instances, you'll want to have hired and non-owned auto insurance.

-- Workers' Compensation Insurance.
-Nearly every state requires you to carry this policy, which helps pay for medical expenses, replacement wages, and disability or death benefits when your employees suffer occupational injuries.
-You can learn about your state's requirements in our guide "Workers' Compensation Laws by State."
+Workers' compensation insurance.
+Nearly every state requires you to carry this policy, which helps pay for medical expenses, replacement wages, and disability or death benefits when an employee suffers an occupational injury.
+You can learn about your state's requirements in our guide "Workers' compensation laws by state."

 Even if you fulfill the terms of your contract and perform your services flawlessly, you could still be sued if your work doesn't meet a client's inflated expectations.
-That's always the gamble, isn't it?
-Fortunately, Professional Liability Insurance may cover legal expenses even when you're up against a meritless claim.
+Fortunately, professional liability insurance may cover legal expenses even when you're up against a meritless claim.